raratiru/django-letsagree/README.md

     ]
     ```

-* `django-letsagree` itself does not come with any migrations.
-It is recommended
-    that you add migrations for its models in your project and avoid using the
-    word `migrations` as the name of the folder.
+3. `<project>` is the name of the project that hosts django-letsagree

-    The relevant Django setting is [`MIGRATION_MODULES`](https://docs.djangoproject.com/en/dev/ref/settings/#migration-modules).
-    In the following example, we will create a folder called `3p_migrations`
-    in the main project folder where `settings.py` lies.

-    If you wish to use a new folder, do not forget to create an empty `__init__.py` inside it.

     project/settings.py:
     ```python
     MIGRATION_MODULES = {
-        'letsagree': 'project.3p_migrations.letsagree',
+        'letsagree': '<project>.3p_migrations.letsagree',
     }
     ```

-    * Make sure [LANGUAGES](https://docs.djangoproject.com/en/dev/ref/settings/#languages) are properly set as explained in the [Translation](#translation) section.
+4. Make sure [LANGUAGES](https://docs.djangoproject.com/en/dev/ref/settings/#languages) are properly set as explained in the [Translation](#translation) section.
   The default implementation will create as **many fields** as the number of `LANGUAGES` Django has set by default.

-    Then:
-    ```python
-    ./manage.py makemigrations letsagree
-    ./manage.py migrate
-    ```

-* project/urls.py:
+5. project/urls.py:

     ```python
     urlpatterns = [